fabriciochamon/Packman/README.md

 ## Technical info:

-- Houdini installs are assumed to live under the default /opt folder.
+- Houdini installs are assumed to live under the default folder. ("/opt" on Linux, "C:\Program Files\Side Effects Software" on Windows)

 - All project configs are stored as .json files (with their corresponding folders) inside ~/.packman/configs or ~/.packman/archived.
 You can delete multiple configs at once by manually removing those files.